 - If neither of you finds a way to get a decisive advantage, the game can go to decking.
 Death Ray – Mk 1, randomly generated from Burblefish, can buy you some precious turns in that case.

-Mulligan for: Fizz, Pick a Card, Twisted Fate; Suit Up – if you have Fizz.
+Mulligan for: Ballistic Bot, Twisted Fate, Pick a Card, Fizz; Suit Up if you already have Fizz.

 Mulligan for: Twisted Fate; Ballistic Bot, Pick a Card if you have TF.

 - In this matchup, it can be difficult to forego interaction and kill them with Elusives.
 Their early/mid-game units ask for answers, and if you take too long to close out they will play Pack your Bag.